elastisys/compliantkubernetes/docs/user-guide/logs.md

 !!!note

     You may want to save frequently used searches as dashboards.
-Compliant Kubernetes saves and backs these up for you.
+Welkin saves and backs these up for you.

 <!--user-demo-logs-end-->